What to Do About Excessive Shedding in Dogs

 Something more serious

-If all the above can be ruled out, visit your vet to get to the root of the issue.
+If all the above can be ruled out, visit your vet to get to the root of the issue if your dog is shedding excessively.
 Conditions like ringworm, thyroid disease, skin allergies, and fungal infections can all cause excessive shedding.
 There are usually symptoms to look out for, including dark or discolored skin, loss of appetite, or increased thirst.
+Skin allergies can lead to increased dog hair shedding, making it important to identify and address any allergens.

 What to do about excessive shedding in dogs

-Because it could be something serious, you don’t want to ignore your dog’s shedding.
+Because it could be something serious, you don’t want to ignore your dog's shedding.
+Practical tips for managing a dog's shedding include using shedding tools and feeding a healthy diet.
+Shedding is a natural process, but excessive shedding can indicate a problem.
 It’s important to take action, such as:

 Make an appointment with your dog’s doctor.
 Taking this step enables your dog to get a full checkup so any potential underlying issues can be identified and quickly treated.
 Your vet should be able to pinpoint the problem and provide solutions and advice.

 If the quality of the food you give your dog could be to blame, change things up.
+Food allergies or intolerance can lead to excessive shedding in dogs.
 Look for a brand that offers all the nutrients your dog needs.
 If necessary, consider using a dietary supplement like Omega-3 fatty acids, which can help with hair growth.
+A poor diet can cause your dog to shed more than usual.
 This is also something to discuss with your vet.

 Pups need to stay well-hydrated.
 In addition to maintaining overall health, this can help prevent dehydrated skin, which leads to excessive shedding in dogs.
 The basic rule of thumb is that your pup should be drinking an ounce of water per pound of body weight daily.